imOnVacation/recipe-app/readme.md

 # FindRecipe Web Application

-In this web application, you can search for recipes by inputting ingredients.
+This web application, allows users to search for recipes by inputting ingredients.
+We set up three categories: meat, vegetable, and fruit.
+That they list out common ingredients for each category.
-There are three categories: meat, vegetable, and fruit.
-That list out common ingredients for each category.
+Users can select or unselect the ingredients by checking or unchecking the checkbox.
+Whenever they check or uncheck an ingredient, the ingredients will reflect in the container below that indicates they select or unselect.
-Users can also enter the name of the ingredient in the search bar if the ingredient is not in the list.
+In the meantime, if the ingredient that the user wants to select is not on the list.
+Users can enter that in the search bar and the ingredient with a checkbox will also be in the container below.
+That checkbox is to allow users to unselect entered ingredients if they want to.
-Then the application will generate a list of recipes that includes the ingredients user inputted.
+After the user selected all the ingredients, the application will generate a list of recipes by clicking the Find a Recipe button.

 ## Reference